Grace Ackerman

 Speaking About War: A Healing Process

-Grace Ackerman feels that the Korean War Legacy Foundation is important because it allows the veterans to speak about their experiences during the Korean War.
-Students and future generations will also be able to gain knowledge from the interviews.
-Experiences such as the cold weather, being away from family, and personal experiences endured during the Korean War.
+Grace Ackerman believes that the Korean War Legacy Foundation is important because it offers veterans the chance to share their experiences from the Korean War.
+Students and future generations can learn from these interviews, gaining insight into the challenges faced during the war, such as extreme cold weather, separation from family, and the personal hardships endured by veterans.

 Share YouTube: